asunanto/TGX/README.md

         Our team have agreed on a stand up meeting at 10am every morning. we tracked everyone's progress and address our    issues during the meeting. if there is any problems and the task is of a high priority, we can have more of our members working on it.

     19. Provide an overview and description of your Source control process.
-        Our team agreed on a fork workflow and Bo to the repo manager.
+        Our team agreed on a fork workflow and Bo to be the repo manager.
 Our team members will each be assigned to an individual task.
 Once they have completed their tasks, they will raise a pull request on their own branch.
 Bo, along with his other collegues will do a code review before merging it to master

     20. Provide an overview and description of your Testing process.
-Bo
+        Our approach is to get our latest app deployed to heroku so that our team can test it live. if any bug was found each team member can raise a pull request on repo manager's master.
+The code will be reviewed and merged.

+        In addition We have included some tests for rspecs for the controllers and models.
+Our models can be tested by passing in each fields in the model and comparing each fields with their expected outcome.
+Controllers can be tested by passing in valid parameters and invalid parameters and comparing them with an expected outcome.
+Depending on the methods we can check whether the program have successfully loaded a page or redirected to a path.

     21. Discuss and analyse requirements related to information system security.
 Mitch
     22. Discuss methods you will use to protect information and data.